soma-space/files/databases/readme.md

 Original context: http://somadev.com/forum/viewtopic.php?f=12&t=1977&start=50#p55461

-This DB has esoma rates and is at time of writing probably the best database to start a fresh server from
+This DB has ESoma rates and is at time of writing probably the best database to start a fresh server from

 https://github.com/soma-space/files/blob/main/databases/soma.bak

-## Esoma Character Data Database
+## ESoma Character Data Database

 This database was donated to the project by Remix